Quodlibet (card game): Overview

 Quolibet is a four-hander played with a pack of 32 German-suited cards that is popular with students.
+In Austria, these are the traditional double-ended William Tell cards.

 The rules given here are based on those used by two student fraternities from the Austrian region: KÖStV Frankonia Wien from Vienna, founded in 1919, and KÖStV Badenia from Baden bei Wien in Lower Austria, founded in 1928, both of which are members of the Mittelschüler-Kartellverband, the umbrella organisation for all such high school fraternities in Austria.

 A partie in Quodlibet consists of 12 games which, in some circles are divided into three 'wheels' (Rädern) or rounds, each of four deals (Touren).
 Quodlibet is played anti-clockwise and is a trick-taking game in which players must follow suit (Farbzwang), but there is no trump suit or requirement to win the trick.

 The aim is to score as few penalty points as possible.

 The dealer in Quodlibet is called the 'beer king' (Bierkönig).
 The first beer king deals 8 cards to each player (normally 3-3-2 or 3-2-3), picks up his hand, chooses a contract from the first round (see below) and leads to the first trick.
 When the first deal has been played out, the player to the dealer's right becomes the next beer king; he may now select one of the three remaining contracts and so on.

 At the end of each round, the player with the most penalty points becomes the new beer king and may select the first contract.
 The player with the fewest penalty points at the end of the partie is the winner.